EduarDuarteS/Drones/README.md

 1. POST /api/drones - Registers a new drone.
 Payload should include drone serial number, model, weight limit, and battery capacity.

-2. PUT /api/drones/{drone_id}/load - Loads medication items onto the drone with the specified ID.
+2. PUT /api/drones/{drone_id}/load PUT /api/drones/{drone_id}/load - Loads medication items onto the drone with the specified ID.
 Payload should include medication name, weight, and code.

 3. GET /api/drones/{drone_id}/medications - Retrieves a list of medication items loaded onto the drone with the specified ID.